 Check What You Already Have

 First things first, do a pantry inventory.
-You need to know what you already have in stock that will keep you fed.
+You need to know what non perishable food you already have in stock that will keep you fed.

 You might be pleasantly surprised to see that truth be told, you don’t need any further supplies.

 List out what meals you can make from existing supplies.

 Check Expiry Dates